stainless-api/upload-openapi-spec-action/README.md

   code_samples: readme
 ```

-And then configure your GitHub action to upload the Stainless-enhanced OpenAPI spec to ReadMe.
+Then configure your GitHub action to upload the Stainless-enhanced OpenAPI spec to ReadMe:
 ```yaml
 name: Upload OpenAPI spec to Stainless and ReadMe